ignaczalexander/track-my-work-api/README.md

 5. You can connect to the server on https://localhost:5000

 ## Endpoint summary
-The full description of the API endpoints can be found on the Wiki.

 Route | Method | Description
 ------------ | ------------- | ------------